LBHackney-IT/API-Playbook/docs/http.md

 GET requests are used to **read** either a single or a collection resource.

-  - GET requests for individual resources will usually generate a 404 if the resource does not exist
+  - GET requests for individual resources will usually generate a 404 if the resource does not exist.

-  - GET requests for collection resources may return either 200 (if the collection is empty) or 404 (if the collection is missing)
+  - GET requests for collection resources may return either 200 (if the collection is empty) or 404 (if the collection is missing).

-  - GET requests must NOT have a request body payload
+  - GET requests must NOT have a request body payload.

 **Note:** GET requests on collection resources should provide sufficient filter and [pagination](pagination.md) mechanisms.